 With assertions, you tell the framework to compare expected results to actual results.
-If they do not match then the
+If they do not match then the framework sees this as a failure and anything depending on your assertion will not execute.

-You can declare the expected results object in your manifest file where you can also tell the framework how to build up
+You can declare the expected results object in your manifest file where you can also tell the framework how to build up an actual results.

 This tutorial will walk you through how to use the “Using assertions” feature.